Morning-Dove/Queen_of_the_Yard/README.md

 requires python version 3.10 or greater
 ```

-Set Up Virtual Environment: Navigate to the backend folder and set up a virtual environment using your preferred method.
+Set Up Virtual Environment: Set up a virtual environment using your preferred method.

 Install Requirements: Install the required Python packages listed in requirements.txt.
 ```sh